-Found adjoining Lodge Park in Straffan, County Kildare, this 18th Century walled garden has been under restoration in recent years.
-The old brick faced walls continue to be clothed with climbers, fruit trees and roses.
+The 18th century old brick faced walls of Lodge Park Walled Garden continue to be clothed with exotic climbers, fruit trees and roses.
 A magnificent south facing shrub border edged in box hedges and topiaried yew trees runs the length of the garden.
-Beech hedges divide the different compartments into a white garden, salad parterre, coloured borders, decorative vegetable area, herbaceous border and a walkway of sweet peas.
+Beech hedges divide the different compartments of the garden, which include a white garden, peony border, south facing shrub border, working vegetable garden, herbaceous border, rose garden and north facing woodland walkway.

-The newly restored greenhouse contains an interesting collection of unusual plants from all over the world.
-Outside a small pond is surrounded by beds of colourful annuals.
-Nearby there is an area where plants are for sale.
-Another feature of the garden is the outstanding rosarie that is encountered on entering the orchard.
-The flowers and their scent are at their best during June and July, a heady experience not to be missed.
+Another feature of the garden is the outstanding rosary that is encountered on entering the orchard.
+The flowers bloom and their scent are at their best during June and July, a heady experience for the senses.